Drodguillen/FOTONX/README.md

 \*\*FOTONX\*\* is a modular, research-oriented photonics simulation toolbox focused on \*\*Maxwell-based numerical solvers\*\* and reproducible workflows for integrated photonics and microstructured fibers.

 This repository currently includes the first stable module:

 \- \*\*vmode\*\*: \*\*full-vectorial FDFD eigenmode solver\*\* (2D cross-sections) with \*\*PML\*\*, \*\*GDS import\*\*, \*\*isotropic + anisotropic permittivity tensors\*\*, and optional \*\*(Ez, Hz) reconstruction\*\*.

-More solvers (BPM / CMT / EME / FDTD) are planned as separate modules inside the same toolbox.

 ---

-\## Why this exists

-Commercial tools are powerful but often inaccessible for students and small research groups.

-FOTONX aims to provide an \*\*academic open codebase\*\* with:

-\- Clear physics + numerics structure

-\- Reproducible examples

-\- A modular API designed to scale to multiple solvers

----

-\## Current features (vmode)

 \### Geometry / meshing